laurentchloe/FRESCO4NoPainWorkshop2025/README.md

-# FRESCO4NoPainWorkshop2025
+# FRESCO4NoPain Workshop 2025
-Here you will find the material for the workshop "Designing and Analyzing TMS Studies with Statistical and AI Methods: Concepts, Tools, and Practice" led by SporeData during the FRESCO4NoPain Training School Program 2025
+Here you can find the materials for the workshop “Designing and Analyzing TMS Studies with Statistical and AI Methods: Concepts, Tools, and Practice,” led by SporeData as part of the FRESCO4NoPain Training School Program 2025.